michaeljclark/glyb/README.md

 ![model](/images/model.png)
 _**Figure 1: Draw List Model Diagram**_

-The follow examples shows OpenGL code to render a draw list. glyphic does not call any graphic APIs directly making it easy to integrate with any graphics API.
-There is _**zero**_ graphics library API code in glyphic, as the interface is exclusively via the draw list.
+The follow examples shows OpenGL code to render a draw list. glyb does not call any graphic APIs directly making it easy to integrate with any graphics API.
+There is _**zero**_ graphics library API code in glyb, as the interface is exclusively via the draw list.
 This makes it trivial to integrate with Vulkan for example.
 Note: in this example, `cmd_shader_gl` and `cmd_mode_gl` functions map the draw list shader and primitive types